 - Amref Health Africa does not offer any payment for internship.

-- Internships are normally offered for a period of three but can be extended

-	to a maximum of six months.
-An intern will work an average of 40 hours per
+- Internships are normally offered for a period of three but can be extended to a maximum of six months.
+An intern will work an average of 40 hours per week.

-	week.

-	- Amref Health Africa will accept internship placements twice a year, March

-	and September, for those applying from Africa; and July and October for

-	applicants from outside of Africa
+- Amref Health Africa will accept internship placements quarterly: January, April, July and October for those applying from Africa; and July and October for applicants from outside of Africa.

-	- Available positions will be posted on Amref Health Africa’s website during

-	the month of October every year.
+- Available positions will be posted on Amref Health Africa’s website during the month of October every year.

 Potential candidates must:

 - Submit an application to undertake internship training at Amref Health Africa.
 All applications must be submitted to the relevant HR office through the address provided below.

 - Specify why he/she has chosen Amref Health Africa for internship, the benefits expected from completing the internship (eg how it fits into the applicant’s studies or career plans), and how this contributes to Amref Health Africas objectives.